ohmycloud/website/rst/manual.rst

 Type casts are only needed for low-level programming and are inherently unsafe.

-The addr operator
+addr操作符
 -----------------
 The ``addr`` operator returns the address of an l-value.
 If the type of the location is ``T``, the `addr` operator result is of the type ``ptr T``.
 An address is always an untraced reference.
 Taking the address of an object that resides on the stack is **unsafe**, as the pointer may live longer than the object on the stack and can thus reference a non-existing object.
 One can get the address of variables, but one can't use it on variables declared through ``let`` statements:

 .. code-block:: nim